nttmdlab-nlp/VisualMRC/README.md

    answer:
     {
       text: "answer",
-      relevant: ["relevant bounding boxes that needs to answer the question"] }
+      relevant: ["relevant bounding boxes that need to answer the question"] }
   }
 ]